1. Rock of Cashel

 You have to go to the very tip of the country's westernmost point to find one of the most incredible historical places in Ireland.

-Perched on the very edge of 100 metre high cliffs, facing the Atlantic, lies the fort of Dún Aonghasa (Fort of Aengus, in Irish/Gaelic).
+Perched on the very edge of 100 metre high cliffs, facing the Atlantic, lies the fort of Dún Aonghasa (pronunciation: doon eng-gisah; meaning: Fort of Angus, in Irish/Gaelic).

 Constructed in 1100BC, little is known of the original structure's purpose or owners.
 Besides providing defense, it is thought that Dún Aonghasa may also have served a ceremonial role.